Things I have been working on lately

 Project Technologies and Category: WordPress, LearnDash LMS

-The D.P.
-Dough company has been around Athens since I was in college.
-I would have never thought back then that I would get to work on their internal training website for all national franchise stores.
-The one of the main IT people for D.P.
+One of the IT people for D.P.
 Dough attended an Athens WordPress Meetup seeking advice on how to construct an LMS.
 This piqued my interest because I was familiar with LMS systems having been an instructor at Ohio University ( the university uses Blackboard LMS, which is a nightmare ).
 Not knowing much about the objectives and goals of the site, I started consulting with D.P.
-Dough and we eventually determined that the LearnDash plugin combined with WordPress multi-site would suit their needs with minimal effort and startup cost.
+Dough and we eventually determined that the LearnDash plugin combined with WordPress Multisite would suit their needs with minimal effort and startup cost.

-As mentioned, the site was constructed in a WordPress Multisite configuration, whereby each franchise location could have a separate subdomain and separate site IDs for isolated data while D.P.
-Dough IT could centrally manage core WordPress files, plugins, themes, etc. With the use of the NS Cloner plugin, it was possible to clone the "master" site and add a subdomain in a matter of 5 minutes for any franchise that came on board.
+Using WordPress Multisite configuration, each of the D.P.
+Dough national franchise locations could have a separate subdomain and separate site ID for isolated data while D.P.
+Dough IT could centrally manage core WordPress files, plugins, themes, etc. With the use of the NS Cloner plugin, it was possible to clone the "master" site and add a subdomain in a matter of 5 minutes for any franchisee that came on board.
 I created multiple user roles within the site with various levels of user capabilities and access to which pages were accessible.
 Store managers, for example, were able to see employee course progress and manage users in their store but they could not alter course content or change any site settings.